** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 ModificationsApplied NOT SET

-IS VALID - Checks if there is any value error at the field template.
-Returns true if there is no value error, false otherwise.
+IS VALID - An operator that checks if there is any value error at the field template.
+Returns true if there is no value error, otherwise false.

 Examples: